 Camping within the terrestrial part of the Area is prohibited.
-A field campsite exists 175 m northeast of the Area adjacent to the New Zealand shelter (Map 2).
 Camping within the marine part of the Area when sea ice is present is allowed by permit.
 Such camps should avoid the penguin approach routes within 200 m of the breeding colony, but are otherwise not restricted to a particular location.
+Outside of the Area, a New Zealand campsite is located adjacent to the shelter (NZ) 175 m northeast of the Area, and a United States campsite is located ~350 m north of and above the shelter (Maps 1 and 3).

-7(vi) Restrictions on materials and organisms which may be brought into the Area
+7(vi) Restrictions on materials and organisms that may be brought into the Area

-In addition to the requirements of the Protocol on Environmental Protection to the Antarctic Treaty, restrictions on materials and organisms which may be brought into the Area are:
+In addition to the requirements of the Protocol on Environmental Protection to the Antarctic Treaty, restrictions on materials and organisms that may be brought into the Area are:

 - Deliberate introduction of animals, plant material, micro-organisms and non-sterile soil into the Area is prohibited.
 Precautions shall be taken to prevent the accidental introduction of animals, plant material, micro-organisms and non-sterile soil from other biologically distinct regions (within or beyond the Antarctic Treaty area). - Visitors shall ensure that sampling equipment and markers brought into the Area are clean.
-To the maximum extent practicable, footwear and other equipment used or brought into the Area (including backpacks, carry-bags and other equipment) shall be thoroughly cleaned before entering the Area.
-Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Nonnative Species Manual (CEP 2011), and in the Environmental Code of Conduct for terrestrial scientific field research in Antarctica (SCAR 2009); - All poultry and poultry products, including products containing uncooked dried eggs, are prohibited from the Area.
-All poultry brought to and not consumed or used at nearby huts, facilities and / or camping sites, including all parts, products and / or wastes of poultry, should be removed or disposed of by incineration or equivalent means that eliminates risks to native flora and fauna: - No herbicides or pesticides shall be brought into the Area; - Any other chemicals, including radio-nuclides or stable isotopes, which may be introduced for scientific or management purposes specified in the permit, shall be removed from the Area at or before the conclusion of the activity for which the permit was granted; - Fuel, food, chemicals, and other materials shall not be stored in the Area, unless specifically authorized by permit and shall be stored and handled in a way that minimises the risk of their accidental introduction into the environment: - All materials introduced shall be for a stated period only, shall be removed at or before the conclusion of that stated period, and shall be stored and handled so that risk of their introduction into the environment is minimized; - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.
+To the maximum extent practicable, clothing, footwear and other equipment used or brought into the Area (including backpacks, carry-bags, walking poles and other equipment) shall be thoroughly cleaned before entering the Area.
+Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (Resolution 4 (2016); CEP 2019), and in the Environmental Code of Conduct for terrestrial scientific field research in Antarctica (Resolution 5 (2018)); - All poultry and poultry products, including products containing uncooked dried eggs, are prohibited from the Area.
+All poultry brought to and not consumed or used at nearby huts, facilities and / or camping sites, including all parts, products and / or wastes of poultry, should be removed or disposed of by incineration or equivalent means that eliminates risks to native flora and fauna: - Herbicides or pesticides are prohibited from the Area; - Any other chemicals, including radio-nuclides or stable isotopes, which may be introduced for scientific or management purposes specified in the permit, shall be removed from the Area at or before the conclusion of the activity for which the permit was granted; - Fuel, food, chemicals, and other materials shall not be stored in the Area, unless specifically authorized by permit and shall be stored and handled in a way that minimises the risk of their accidental introduction into the environment; - All materials introduced shall be for a stated period only, shall be removed at or before the conclusion of that stated period; - All materials shall be stored and handled so that risk of their introduction into the environment is minimized; - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.